jaxxstorm/leebriggs.co.uk/_posts/2023-08-17-structuring-iac.md

 The primary reason for making the decision to use both mono-repos and keeping deployment code with applications is built from a perspective of _ownership_ and _orchestration_.

-Foundational infrastructure at layers 1, 2 and possibly up to layer 5 is an order of operations problem and a workflow orcehstration problem.
+Foundational infrastructure at layers 1, 2 and possibly up to layer 5 is an order of operations problem and a workflow orchestration problem.
 In most circumstances, you'll be creating resources that depend on _other_ resources while building the IaC graph.

 By deciding to break the resources into different projects, you can create a workflow that allows you to deploy the resources in the correct order.
 You'll be able to utilize Pulumi [stack references](https://www.pulumi.com/learn/building-with-pulumi/stack-references/) to share resources between stacks and projects, but you'll need to ensure that a resource in a project in layer 2 that depends on a project in layer 1 has been created and resolved first.

 In a mono-repo, this is as simple as ensuring that the workflow or CI/CD tool runs the projects in the correct order, but in a multi-repo implementation, it becomes a complex orchestration problem that likely involves multi repo webhooks and a lot of duct tape.

 Application repos are far enough down the layering system that all of the infrastructure required to run your application will be in place.
-Placing application deployment infrastruture code in the application repo allows you to give the application developers full ownership of their code from writing and features to getting them into production.
+Placing application deployment infrastructure code in the application repo allows you to give the application developers full ownership of their code from writing and features to getting them into production.

 ## Principal 3: Encapsulation